 Other features of note are 256 bit-AES encryption, versioning, compression (7Zip/LZMA), automatic backup verification, and a scheduler to ensure that backups run when it's most convenient for your workload.

 Ashampoo Backup Pro 15 costs £39.99/$49.99 but is often on sale, with the company offering the software for £23.99/$29.99 at the time of writing.
 At either price, it's well worth a look and there's also a free trial so you can give it a test run.

 Learn more on the Ashampoo website.

 Bvckup 2 is a fast and simple Windows backup utility that focuses on the type of file backup activities that users need the most often.

 It's one of those applications that you don't need to think about after it's configured: it just works.
 It's fast and reliable with well-thought out features to help along the way.

 If Bvckup 2 can't copy a file, you are informed that the operation failed and hopefully given some indication as to why (security, etc.) it wasn't possible.

-But what makes this tool special is how it utilises Windows shadow copy mode, allowing it to copy a file that's open for modification without causing a crash or exception.
+Another impressive Pro feature is how it utilises Windows shadow copy mode, allowing it to copy a file that's open for modification without causing a crash or exception.
 In theory, and it's not perfect, files that you are working on can be duplicated to a target location in real-time.
 That's perfect for anyone who is likely to experience a power cut or similar catastrophe.

 Having live copies of recently changed files is a much better option than ones that are an hour or a day old given the amount of work that might have transpired in the meanwhile.